kyhhe/sonder/architecture.md

    - When the garden is full, display a congratulatory sentence
    - Communicates with *GardenLogic* to determine the flower placement to display on the screen.

-##GardenLogic: to server
+## GardenLogic: to server
    - Model which stores the user’s garden, including the number, type and placement of flowers
    - Writes and retrieves garden data from a JSON file, so garden data persists
    - Obtains garden data through entries written into the JSON file by other components
    - Communicates with *GardenScreen* to provide garden data to display

-## MainMenuScreen: to client
+## Entries Screen: to both client and server
-   - View which provides the interface for the user to proceed with the game.
-Shows the “task”, “garden”, and “entries” to navigate to other screens.
-Randomly selects a welcome message to display on the main menu screen along with the menu background image and begins playing the game’s background music.
-   - Navigates to *TaskScreens*, *GardenScreen* and *EntriesScreen* when the corresponding button is selected.
+   - Model which loads all past entries from the saved data in the JSON file to the clients
+   - Displays all entries on the screen
+   - Clears all stored entries if needed
+   - Checks if any entries are currently saved
+   - Does not communicate with other models directly, but does read the JSON file written by other models